Posted in FI/RE, Most Popular 70 Comments Advertiser Disclosure

 Mutual funds and ETFs are either managed actively (meaning a team actively buys and sells the stocks and bonds within the fund) or passively (there is very little to no buying or selling).
 Another popular name for passive funds are index funds, which track a group of stocks or bonds, or even in some cases all stocks and bonds.

-Mutual funds and ETFs are similar
+Differences Between Mutual Funds and ETFs

 Mutual funds and ETFs are very similar, but mutual funds are only priced once a day, and ETFs behave like stocks and the value can fluctuate throughout the day.
 Fees are often similar, but ETF can be a bit cheaper, although come with transaction costs, which might negate the benefits of the cheaper management fee.